-Seven states allocated school improvement funds by conditioning grant awards at least in part on the basis of LEAs' and schools' plans to use evidence-based interventions and/or the strength of the evidence supporting their plans.4
+Fourteen states allocated school improvement funds by conditioning grant awards at least in part on the basis of LEAs' and schools' plans to use evidence-based interventions and/or the strength of the evidence supporting their plans.

-New Mexico plans to distribute school improvement funds via a competitive grant application, based in part on the districts' demonstration of alignment of resources to the state's school improvement strategies (leadership, differentiated support and accountability, talent management, and instructional infrastructure) (p.
-86).
+New Mexico plans to distribute school improvement funds via a competitive grant application, based in part on the districts' demonstration of alignment of resources to the state's school improvement strategies (leadership, differentiated support and accountability, talent management, and instructional infrastructure) (pp. 102-3).

 Delaware plans to use a hybrid formula/competition approach to allocate school improvement funds.
 LEAs that apply for the competitive funds will be prioritized in part on their commitment to evidence-based strategies (p.
 61).

-Similar to Delaware, Tennessee (p.
-115), Connecticut (p.
-46), and Massachusetts (pp. 52-53) will all award some priority consideration based on how LEAs propose to leverage evidence in their school improvement plans.
+Tennessee (p.
+119), Connecticut (p.
+46), Massachusetts (p.
+65), Indiana (pp. 54-55), Oklahoma (p.
+82), and Texas (p.
+68) are taking similar approaches.

 Nevada plans to award school improvement funds competitively to CSI (comprehensive support and improvement) and TSI (targeted support and improvement) schools and will give priority to those that emphasize the analysis of data for decision making and that choose a state-approved school improvement strategy (p.
-39).
+67).

 Louisiana plans to award a significant portion of the 7 percent set-aside for school improvement to make competitive grants to districts with plans for school redesign supported by the strongest evidence and to districts that include in their plans a description of the monitoring process they will use.
 From among eligible applications, the state will prioritize those that propose to work with proven external providers with a track record of impact (p.
-63).
+67).
+Like Louisiana, Rhode Island is reserving half of its 7 percent set-aside to make competitive grants to districts with strong plans for bold, evidence-based school redesign (pp. 47-50).